 You can see the Bambody menstrual cup here.

 Yes.
 Period panties can be used for incontinence.
 While they do not have the same protective nature as a diaper, period panties basically feel like regular underwear.

 When selecting the right style for you, it is best that you choose an absorbent style rather than a leak proof style.

 You may experience incontinence due to an injury, ill health, ageing or disability.
 The absorbent style will give you peace of mind knowing that you will have extra protection.

-If you are pregnant, you may find that even the slightest sneeze may cause a small amount of urine to suddenly leak – an absorbent style like the High Waist is a favourite amongst pregnant women.
+If you are pregnant, you may find that even the slightest sneeze may cause a small amount of urine to suddenly leak – an absorbent style like the Absorbent Panty is a favourite amongst pregnant women.

 Can period panties replace pads?